Is the death penalty barbaric?

 Anonymous

-I love how retards like simply ignore the reversibility aspect because it doesn't fit into their brainlet worldview
+I love how morons like simply ignore the reversibility aspect because it doesn't fit into their brainlet worldview

 Anonymous